-Over 90 million adults and children in the U.S. are obese, while 18 million adults are living with type 2 diabetes.
-At the Diabetes and Obesity Center, we study the health effects of these conditions and how they contribute to heart disease risk.
-Our dedicated scientists are developing a new understanding of the risk factors fueling the diabetes and obesity epidemics and discovering novel treatments and prevention strategies.
-This pioneering research is creating new knowledge, helping patients live healthier and more productive lives.
+At the Diabetes and Obesity Center, we study the health effects of diabetes and obesity and how they contribute to heart disease risk.
+Our dedicated team of scientists is developing a new understanding of the risk factors fueling the diabetes and obesity epidemics, and discovering novel strategies for their treatment and prevention.
+This pioneering research is creating new knowledge to help patients live healthier and more productive lives.

 With the approval of the board of trustees, a multidisciplinary Diabetes and Obesity Center was established at University of Louisville in 2008.
 Since its inception, the Center has fostered the career development of both junior and senior investigators.
 Within the last four years, seven junior investigators have acquired independent federal funding.
 Additional junior investigators have successfully obtained start-up grants and fellowships, as well.
 The Center has developed a nationally competitive program, recruiting trainees and faculty from the top academic institutions in the country.

 Supported by the National Institutes of Health, the Center has also expanded and integrated on-going programs, and has established a cohesive and productive research team.
 The ground-breaking discoveries of Center investigators have attracted national and international attention.
 By generating new knowledge and innovative approaches for the treatment of diabetes, obesity and heart disease, the Center and its investigators have emerged as a leading academic unit both at the University of Louisville and nationwide.